Character Creation

 Ealdsmyth steps away from a top-down, individual-centric design philosophy.
 Building simple Characters that grow through their Motivations and Skills allows the adventuring party to grow together at each Player’s unique pace.
 There is no need to bring a written

 background to Ealdsmyth.
 Role-playing with the group as a storytelling activity refocuses internal conflict to the conflict in the World.
 This sets the group up for mutual success.
 One does not “win” a role-playing game.
-One grows and gains from real relationships based in mutuality and respect.
+One grows and gains from real relationships based on mutuality and respect.

 It All Starts With a Name

 The choice to make a new name for yourself or to use a variation of your real name is important.
 Role-play has psychological depth to it, and playing “yourself” has value, as does trying on someone new.
+If you play with Roger, he will always ask you to use the name you want him to know you by, because he can’t keep it all straight….

 Character Sketch